Fermat-ORG/fermat-framework/README.md

 |2015|Dec|8,571|42,700|4.98|34|

-Note: Fermat Token prices are arbitrary set according to the percieved progress of the project.
+Note: Fermat Tokens prices are arbitrary set according to the percieved progress of the project.
 This technique will be discontinued once we set up open market mechanisms within Fermat to buy & sell fermats for bitcoins.

 <br>
 ### Bounty Program Tokens